grace-notes/grace-notes/_topics/fellowship.md

 ---
 title: Fellowship
+display_title: Christian Fellowship
+description: Four areas of relationship [koinonia] for believers in a local church: doctrine, fellowship, breaking of bread, prayer.
 layout: lesson
 ---

-**Fellowship 2**

 In Acts 2, the church is born having an initial membership of something more than 3000 men and women.
 The life of this group developed in four specific areas, described in Acts 2:42.
 These areas were doctrine, fellowship, breaking of bread and prayer.

 These four areas of fellowship are described in two couplets, that is, doctrine and fellowship are linked together, and breaking of bread and prayer are linked together.

 The Greek term for fellowship is  (**koinonia**).
 The following is a brief word study on the meaning of **koinonia** as it relates to man.
 Fellowship with God, as described in 1 John 1 is not included in this study.

-Definition
+*_definition_*

 The word **koinonia** carries the basic idea of having something in common.
 The word is related to  (**koine**), meaning common, which we use to refer to **koine** Greek, the original language of the New Testament, which was common to many people at a certain time in history.
 Jude 3 speaks of our common (**koine**) salvation, referring to a salvation known and shared by all believers.
 The best way to bring the meaning of **koinonia** into English is to speak of joint participation in something.

-Areas of Joint Participation or Fellowship in the Early Church
+**Areas of Joint Participation or Fellowship in the Early Church**

 **Koinonia in Material Things**